 - The process intends to result in continuous improvement in the quality of the College’s graduates and in increased satisfaction of students, employees, and other customers.

 - Responsibility for Institutional Effectiveness Processes and Products

-College research, data collection, evaluation, assessment, analysis, planning, budgeting, and implementation efforts coordinated by the VPIE include:
+College research, data collection, evaluation, assessment, analysis, planning, budgeting, and implementation efforts coordinated by the VPIE or others as specified below include:

 - Annual Review: College Mission.